 As a teacher, I want to take children’s imagination, creativity and independence and channel it towards activities that help prepare them for kindergarten and beyond.
 The first building block I use is an assessment.
 I need to figure out where each child is individually so that I can help them to succeed.
 Every child is different.
 Every child’s needs are different.
 It’s important that we help and teach each child specific to their learning style and academic needs.
 ‘One size fits all’ doesn’t work in education.

-We’re all familiar with assessment, right?!
+We’re all familiar with assessments, right?!
 We have all had to take them growing up from entering kindergarten to taking our college entrance exams.
 Like me, you probably have vivid memories of assessment days… Memories which may be days filled with seemingly endless questions upon boring questions.

 We don’t do boring at Fun Early Learning!
 Learning should be FUN and interactive!
 I’ll walk you through how to easily assess children while making it fun, how to interpret the results, and next steps.

-Why are preschool assessment so important?
+Why are preschool assessments so important?

 - They allow us to help prepare children for kindergarten.